Sunday, June 29, 2025

 Time passes.

 They will come to him.
-It dosen't have to be built.
+It doesn't have to be built.
 It is already there.
 The canyons -- stuck in an endless time frame forever.
 The fans, the onlookers, the men, the women, and the children will come and go quietly satisfied that they had seen, heard, walked, run, and biked through God's greatness.

 Jimmy accepted Max's gift with glee.
 As for A.J., he wasn't just along for the ride.
 Every ounce of life left in him would go to fulfilling his dream of rolling down the river.
 Living and existing in such a place was his reward.
 He was now just a bit more visible.